thecraftman/vagrant-commands/README.md

 **- Vagrant halt**

-This command halts the virtual
+This command halts the virtu